Martin Paterson: Coaching career

 Paterson was appointed as an assistant coach to head coach Neill Collins at the Tampa Bay Rowdies in July 2018.
 In February 2020, he was named as assistant coach to Jason Kreis at USL League One club Fort Lauderdale CF. He was hired as an assistant coach at Major League Soccer club Inter Miami in January 2022.
 Seven months later he returned to England to work as Michael Duff's assistant at League One club Barnsley.
 He joined Duff at Swansea City in June 2023, working as an assistant head coach alongside Alan Sheehan.

 Burton Albion

 On 11 January 2024, Paterson was appointed head coach of Burton Albion, who were 17th in League One.
 Owner Ben Robinson revealed in March that it was only a short-term contract but said that it was "a scenario where hopefully it's going to be a long-term relationship".
 Paterson left the club after Burton narrowly avoided relegation at the end of the 2023–24 season.
 He joined the backroom staff at Huddersfield Town in June 2024.

 Notts County

-On 22 June 2025, Paterson was appointed head coach of League Two club Notts County.
+On 22 June 2025, Paterson was appointed head coach of EFL League Two club Notts County, succeeding Stuart Maynard.
+His appointment was part of a wider club restructure that included the formation of a Technical Board and the additions of Andy Edwards as assistant head coach and former Magpies goalkeeper Sam Slocombe as first-team coach.
+His side showed their resilience by coming from behind to defeat Swindon Town 2–1 on 27 January.
+The team won six matches in a row between December and February, marking the club's longest winning run in the EFL since September 2017.
+He led the club to a play-off final at the end of the 2025–26 season and prepared for the big game by chopping trees and listening to country music.
+Notts County won the game at Wembley 3–0 against Salford, returning to League One for the first time in 11 years.
+In mid-September 2026, after a strong start to the new season after promotion, it was announced that Paterson had signed a new contract running until 2029.